 What we love to do is to bring flavors together.
 From artisan food dinners to major cheese, wine and artisan food festivals, the simple act of pairing food and wine, finding those marriages of flavor and texture and sharing this with family, friends and customers – is what drives Artisan Made America.

-Over the past 10 years we have immersed ourselves in the small farm revolution that is sweeping the US – becoming advocates for traditionally made, domestic farmstead and artisanal cheeses, handcrafted wines and beers and small batch produced artisan foods.
-There is a new food culture emerging in the US – an awareness of local and regional foods is growing and we are proud to be part of this cultural transformation.
+Over the past 14 years we have immersed ourselves in the small farm revolution that is sweeping the US – becoming advocates for traditionally made, domestic farmstead and artisanal cheeses, handcrafted wines and beers and small batch produced artisan foods.
+We are proud to be the first specialty foods business in the northeast to focus exclusively on American made farmstead and artisanal cheeses and artisan foods – starting with the northeast region and then expanding our product line to include other regions in the US.┬á We are also proud to be one of the sponsors of the PBS documentary “The Cheese Nun” highlighting the ground breaking research and cheese discoveries of Sister Noella Marcellino and to be rated in the “Top Ten” for online cheese shopping by the Zagat Survey┬á There is a new food culture emerging in the US – an awareness of local and regional foods is growing and we are excited to be part of this cultural transformation.

-We are proud to share these wonderful foods with you-our customers.
+We are eager to share these wonderful foods with you-our customers.
 We hope our enthusiasm for great flavor and locally produced food rubs off and that we become your “Go-To Resource” for artisan made foods.

 All the best in local foods,

 Sally & Tom/Artisan Made America